ivoba/superleansilexplate/readme.md

     cd PATH/TO/YOUR/APP

 ## Requirements
-- bower, composer will call bower install/update
+- bower, composer will call bower install

 # Usage
 Api and web are designed to run on their own resp. subdomains with their resp starting point in /web.